Jimmy Scott

-James Victor Scott (July 17, 1925 – June 12, 2014), known professionally as Little Jimmy Scott or Jimmy Scott, was an American jazz vocalist known for his high natural contralto voice and his sensitivity on ballads and love songs.
+James Victor Scott (July 17, 1925 – June 12, 2014), also known as Little Jimmy Scott, was an American jazz vocalist known for his high natural contralto voice and his sensitivity on ballads and love songs.

 After success in the 1940s and 1950s, Scott's career faltered in the early 1960s.
 He slid into obscurity before a comeback in the 1990s.
 His unusual singing voice was due to Kallmann syndrome, a rare genetic disorder that limited his height to 4 ft 11 in until the age of 37, when he grew by 8 in.
 The syndrome prevented him from reaching classic puberty and left him with a high voice and unusual timbre.

 Early life

 James Victor Scott was born on July 17, 1925, in Cleveland, Ohio, United States.
-The son of Arthur Claude Scott (born Chester Stewart) and Justine Hazel Stanard Scott, he was the third child in a family of 10.
-As a child he got his first singing experience by his mother's side at the family piano and later in church choir.
-At 13, he was orphaned when his mother was killed by a drunk driver.
+The son of Arthur Claude Scott (born Chester Stewart) and Justine Hazel Stanard Scott, he was the third child in a family of ten.
+As a child, he got his first singing experience by his mother's side at the family piano and later in church choir.
+He was orphaned at the age of 13, when his mother was killed by a drunk driver.